archesproject/arches/docker/Readme.md

 ## Settings
 In order to make this Docker image portable, it is using environment variables.
-This settings file complements the default settings.py and overrides the following settings:
+This is done through a settings file that complements the default settings.py and overrides the following settings:

-The following settings are used in the example settings_local.py:

 	- FORCE_DB_INIT=<Optional: force the initialization of Postgresql and Elasticsearch on startup>
 	- PGPASSWORD=<Postgresql database password>